What is Sriracha: A tale of two sauces

 Traditional Sriracha has its origins rooted in Thai cuisine.
 Its signature recipe combines chili peppers, distilled vinegar, garlic, sugar, and salt to create a spicy-saucy-paste that will kick any meal up a notch with a couple of audible squirts.
 You know the sound.
 Our Sriracha is humbly rooted in Santa Rosa, California, which is really not as exciting as Thailand, but hey.
 The recipe starts with the fermented solids from our other fermented products.
 Depending on whether we are making the Spicy Kimchi version or the Smoky Jalapeño, we add diced garlic, green onion, sea veggies, and salt to either Gochujang Chilies or Fresno peppers… all in deliciously secret proportions, of course.
 Next, we seal it all up and let natural fermentation do what it does best – elevate health and flavor profiles – puree, bottle, and bam!

 While delicious, the downside to traditional Sriracha is that it contains 1 gram of sugar and 100 milligrams of salt per teaspoon.
 Initially this may not sound like a lot, if you think about how long you spend squirting that red stuff into your ramen – it adds up pretty fast.
 On a positive note, the spicy red peppers in your traditional ’racha contain capsaicin, which is said to boost metabolism.
 In our version, we swap the vinegar for a helping of sea-salt and leave the sugar out completely.
-Since we start with the already fermented pulp from our shots, the overall result is a twice-fermented powerhouse.

 Both of our Sriracha flavors individually contain 35 to 60 billion colony-forming units (CFU’s) per bottle.
 For reference, for a product to even be considered a probiotic it only needs 1 billion CFU’s per bottle.
 60 billion